stoplightio/vscode-spectral/README.md

 This extension contributes the following settings:

 - `spectral.enable`: Controls whether or not Spectral is enabled.
 - `spectral.rulesetFile`: Location of the ruleset file to use when validating.
 If omitted, the default is a `.spectral.(json|yaml|yml)` in the same folder as the document being validated.
 Paths are relative to the workspace.
+This can also be a remote url.
 - `spectral.run`: Run the linter on save (`onSave`) or as you type (`onType`).
 - `spectral.validateFiles`: An array of file globs (e.g., `**/*.yaml`) which should be validated by Spectral.
 If language identifiers are also specified, the file must match both in order to be validated.
 - `spectral.validateLanguages`: An array of language IDs (e.g., `yaml`, `json`) which should be validated by Spectral.
 If file globs are also specified, the file must match both in order to be validated.